tbela99/gzip/README.md

 # Progressive Web App

-Offline mode capabilities using one of these PWA network strategy
+Offline mode capabilities can be set to one of these network strategies

 ## Network cache strategies